pirtleshell/owl-wisdom/README.md

 --update        Force a quote database update.

+--where         Owl tells you the location of quote database

 More help:
  -h, --help     Let's not insult your intelligence here...
  -l             List included cow files